xmclark/resume/resume.md

 ### <span>Junior Software Engineer at PLEXSYS Interface Products</span> <span>April 2017 - Feb 2018</span>

-- Wrote Orbit movement functionality of airplane models in ASCOT7 using Scala, JavaFX, and C++11,
+- Wrote Orbit-movement functionality of airplane models in ASCOT7 using Scala, JavaFX, and C++11,
 - Wrote strongly typed unit-test framework for the entity-component-system testing using C++11 templates.
 - Maintained packet analyzer application with Qt Framework, and C++11.